MingtaoGuo/CycleGAN/README.md

 ![paper_method](https://github.com/MingtaoGuo/CycleGAN/raw/master/method/cycleGAN_method.jpg)

+In this code, i don't use the loss function of [LSGAN](http://openaccess.thecvf.com/content_ICCV_2017/papers/Mao_Least_Squares_Generative_ICCV_2017_paper.pdf), instead i use [WGAN](https://arxiv.org/abs/1701.07875) which has been proved that it can yield high quility results and faster convergence rate, the problem of mode collapse of GAN also be solved by WGAN.
+But WGAN has shotcoming that it must satisfy the 1-Lipschitz condition, [WGAN-GP](http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf)

 How to use the code
 ---------------------
 Firstly, you should install python and install some packages of python like tensorflow, numpy, scipy, pillow etc.